felixlaplante/spectral-bridges-pypi/README.md

 n_nodes_range = [10, 15, 20]

 # Find the optimal number of nodes for a given value of clusters
-# Modifies the instance's attributes, return a dict
+# Modifies the instance attributes, return a dict
 mean_ngaps = model.fit_select(X, n_nodes_range)

 print("Optimal number of nodes:", model.n_nodes)